 Questions worth asking a prospective therapist

 What is your license?
 Integration therapy should be provided by a state-licensed mental-health professional when it is therapy (as opposed to coaching).
+Ask for their license number and verify it with the relevant state board.

 Session cadence.
 A common structure is 1–2 preparation sessions, a dosing session (if applicable and legal), then 3–6 integration sessions over 8–12 weeks.
+Be wary of providers who skip preparation or offer only a single follow-up session.

 Do you facilitate the dosing session yourself, or refer out?
 Most US therapists cannot legally provide the dosing session for anything but ketamine.
+A therapist who offers psilocybin or MDMA dosing outside of a clinical trial, approved state program (Oregon, Colorado), or legal jurisdiction is operating outside the law.